yarko/scrapedoc/source/tutorials/pycon.rst

-You could edit your script file (comments start with ``'#'``), and eliminate any false starts, and test the edited result, or you cout select which part of your history to save, and go from there.
+You could edit your script file (comments start with ``'#'``), and eliminate any false starts, and test the edited result, or you could select which part of your history to save, and go from there.
 You decide::

  [S]crape >>> help save